EZ-Robotics/EZ-Site/projects/2021-12-1-dave/index.md

 <!--truncate-->

-I started out with a double roller omni wheel assembly that had a gear baked into the print.
+I started out with a double roller omni-wheel assembly that had a gear baked into the print.
 <img
   src={require("./wheel1.JPG").default}
   alt="Example banner"